GispoCoding/GlobeBuilder/README.md

 ## Installation instructions
 ### QGIS Plugin
-1. Download the repository as a zip using the Clone or download button in GitHub (above).
+1. Download the latest release zip from GitHub releases (above).

 2. Launch QGIS and the plugins menu by selecting Plugins - Manage and Install Plugins from the top menu.